gerhynes/aws-notes/certified-cloud-practitioner/README.md

 Resource Groups appear under Resource Groups and Tag Editor.

-### Business-centric Services
+### Business-Centric Services
 **Amazon Connect** is a virtual call center service.
 You can create workflows to route callers, record phone calls, and manage a queue of callers.
 It's based on the same proven system used by Amazon customer service teams.

 **Workspaces** is a virtual remote desktop service.
 It's a secure managed service for provisioning either Windows or Linux desktops in just a few minutes which quickly scales up to thousands of desktops.

 **WorkDocs** is a shared collaboration service.
 It's a centralized store to share content and files, similar to Microsoft SharePoint.
-Think of it as a shared fodler where the company has ownership.
+Think of it as a shared folder where the company has ownership.

 **Chime** is a video-conferencing service, similar to Zoom or Skype.
 You can screenshare and have multiple people on the call.
 It's secure by default and can show you a calendar of your upcoming calls.